OpenAPI

 }

-This is not possible using the enum keyword in OpenAPI.
-OpenAPI enums allow only a list of values.
-If you want your schema's enums to have both names and values, you can combine oneOf and const.
+This is not possible using the enum keyword in OpenAPI, as OpenAPI enums allow only a list of values.
+If you want your schema’s enums to have both names and values, you can combine oneOf and const.
 This works only in OpenAPI version 3.1 and later.
 OpenAPI version 3.0 does not support const.

 Below is an example where a client can order a drink with one of three cup sizes: